NetGent: Agent-Based Automation of Network Application Workflows: Appendix / Supplemental Material

-To support realism, we adapted different methods in the web agent to perform tasks in a way that simulate human-like interactions with the web and avoid bot detection.
-To mitigate automated behavior detection, our system integrates three layers of anti-bot techniques: \textbf{browser stealth}, \textbf{movement realism}, and \textbf{network control}.
-At the browser layer, we employ SeleniumBase \cite{seleniumbase} with undetected-chromedriver \cite{undetected-chromedriver} to suppress common automation fingerprints.
-Repeated logins during automated workflows can raise suspicion on services (e.g., Disney+), potentially leading to account freezes or forced two-step verification via email.
-To mitigate this, we support persistent user profiles via the \textit{user-data-dir} option, ensuring continuity without repeated authentication challenges.
-These design choices enable our agent to more closely emulate a human-operated browser session, preserving cookies and local storage across repeated tasks.
-To model user behavior, we introduce human-like movement primitives.
-Our framework calculates absolute screen coordinates and issues operating system–level mouse and keyboard events using PyAutoGUI \cite{pyautogui}.
-Mouse movement follows Bezier-curve trajectories~\cite{bezier} to simulate natural cursor dynamics.
-Keystrokes are generated with variable inter-key intervals and pauses.
-Scrolling and hovering operations are tied to the viewport, preventing the “teleporting” behavior typical of automated agents.
+To support realism, we adopted multiple techniques in the web agent so tasks simulate human-like web interactions and avoid bot detection mechanisms.
+To mitigate automated-behavior detection, our system integrates three anti-bot methods: \emph{(i) browser stealth}, \emph{(ii) movement realism}, and \emph{(iii) network stealth}.
+For \emph{browser stealth}, we use SeleniumBase \cite{seleniumbase} with undetected-chromedriver \cite{undetected-chromedriver} to hide common automation fingerprints.
+Besides that, repeated logins during automated workflows can trigger service defenses, such as account freezes or forced two-step verification.
+To overcome this issue, we support persistent user profiles via the \texttt{user-data-dir} option.
+This command makes the browser retain state across sessions, including cookies (login information) and cached site assets.
+This prevents repeated login flows and creates a continuous session experience similar to a regular user.
+Combined with fingerprinting avoidance, this supports a stable, persistent, and human-like browser profile.

+To incorporate \emph{movement realism}, we use human-like interaction primitives.
+Instead of modifying the page DOM directly, the system computes absolute screen coordinates and issues mouse and keyboard events through PyAutoGUI \cite{pyautogui}.
+Mouse movements follow smooth Bezier-curve trajectories~\cite{bezier} rather than instant jumps.
+Keystrokes are generated with small, variable delays.
+Scrolling and hovering are restricted to the visible viewport, avoiding sudden jumps and ensuring the agent only interacts with elements a human user can actually see.